Second Harmonic Hall Response in Insulators: Inter-band Quantum Geometry and Breakdown of Kleinman's Conjecture

-To verify the nonlinear Hall effect in a material, one crucial step is to identify the anti-symmetric property of the nonlinear electric conductivity (or susceptibility).
+To verify the SHH response in a material, one crucial step is to identify the anti-symmetric property of the nonlinear electric susceptibility (or conductivity).
 For the biased Bernal bilayer graphene under uniaxial strain in Fig. \ref{fig2} (a), its C$_{1v}$ symmetry dictates that the SHG takes the form~\cite{Supp}